saskins/microsoft-graph-docs/api-reference/v1.0/api/worksheet-list-charts.md

 ---
 title: "List charts"
-description: "Describes List charts, which retrieves a list of chart objects."
+description: "Review the API reference about the List charts method and how the method retrieves a list of chart objects."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"